alshell7/TheEcodesPCL/README.md

 A Portable class library to help you get to work on E codes for any kind food integrity stuff in your app :fork_and_knife:.
 For instance you could have an extra feature in your any food related app to get your client know you even facilitate providing about the food integrity.
-Or something like if you're buidling or promoting a food hygiene type app, this library should add some extra flavour.
+Or something like if you're building or promoting a food hygiene type app, this library should add some extra flavor.

 This library is written in *C#*, and considered to be working for platforms like .NET, Windows Phone,.etc
 >The targeted framework includes .NET framework 4.0 and higher, SilverLight 5, Windows Phone 8, Windows Store Apps (Windows 8),